CSE237SP2022/project-lettucechoose/README.md

 * Users will be able to make multiple orders after orders.
 * There will be limited quantity of base, protein..
 Users may encounter sold-out items.
 * Prettier receipts with String Formatter
+* The menu will adjust to the user's diet/allergies.

 ### Is there anything that you implemented but doesn't currently work?
 * We are trying to make our code as neat as possible - So some concerns arise in constructing classes and inner-classes.